 DSHS contracts with seven AAs across the State to provide administrative support in implementing the State's HOPWA formula program.
 AAs work with HIV Planning Councils in major metropolitan areas and with other organizations and stakeholders outside the major metropolitan areas to develop comprehensive HIV Services plans and needs assessments, which are developed through consultation with clients and other stakeholders through interviews, surveys, focus groups, and/or public hearings.
 AAs must communicate with stakeholders through disseminating written copies of services plans, posting the plans on the internet, town hall meetings, and advisory groups.
-Project Sponsors work closely with the local public housing authority offices to identify and establish relationships with other organizations that may have available resources.
+Project Sponsors work closely with the local PHA offices to identify and establish relationships with other organizations that may have available resources.
 This ongoing collaboration provides access to organizations and programs, such as the housing choice vouchers; Continuum of Care ("CoC"); community health clinics; churches and private foundations; and Ryan White and HIV Planning Councils.
 DSHS held a Texas HOPWA Stakeholders Consultation June 5, 2014, in Fort Worth to discuss strategies for the top HOPWA housing issues that agencies are facing and ideas for increased collaboration.
+Also, health and child welfare agencies were consulted in regards to lead-based paint issues of the Plan.
+A draft of the sections regarding lead-based paint was sent from TDHCA to DSHS to ensure that the State was in compliance with the agency that oversees lead-based paint regulation.